maxwellau2/SC1015MiniProject/README.md

 This is in an effort to reduce the size of the notebook to make it easier to follow **(No one wants to read a monolith that is difficult to read, do they?)**.
 We wil add the general ideas of what each function does as markdown cells.

+## Dataset

+This dataset contains hourly records of air pollutant levels from 12 government-monitored air quality stations.
+The data originates from the Beijing Municipal Environmental Monitoring Center, with meteorological information at each station sourced from the closest weather station managed by the China Meteorological Administration.
+The observations span from March 1st, 2013, to February 28th, 2017, with any unavailable data marked as "NA."

 ## Problem statement:
+### Air Quality in

 ## Feature Engineering Techniques